Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

   >module load intel-lx/$NQSV_MPI_VER

 Note: The mpicc and mpifort of your vector-parallel supercomputer may be changed often.
-If you feel something wrong, you should consult with the administer personnel about the RedHat/Intel's compiler.
+If you feel something wrong, you should consult the administer personnel about the RedHat Linux/Intel's compiler.
+(The RedHat Linux/NEC compiler seems to have bugs at a large number of atoms, which may be fixed.
+The parallel Siesta code hasn't a problem.)

 ### Execution Scripts ###